http4k/http4k/README.md

 The core module has ZERO dependencies and provides the following:
 * Immutable versions of the HTTP spec objects (Request, Response, Cookies etc).
-* HTTP handler and filter abstraction which models services as simple, composable functions.
+* HTTP handler and filter abstractions which models services as simple, composable functions.
 * Simple routing implementation, plus `HttpHandlerServlet` to enable plugging into any Servlet engine.
 * Type-safe [Lens](https://www21.in.tum.de/teaching/fp/SS15/papers/17.pdf) mechanism for destructuring and construction of HTTP message entities.
 * Abstractions for Servers, Clients, messasge formats, Templating etc.

 #### HttpHandlers
-In **http4k**, an HTTP service or handler is just a typealias of a simple function:
+In **http4k**, an HTTP service is just a typealias of a simple function:
 ```kotlin
 typealias HttpHandler = (Request) -> Response
 ```

 First described in this Twitter paper ["Your Server as a Function"](https://monkey.org/~marius/funsrv.pdf), this abstraction allows us lots of flexibility in a language like Kotlin, since the conceptual barrier to service construction is reduced to effectively nil.
-Here is the simplest example - note that we don't need any special infrastructure to create an HttpHandler, neither do we need to launch a real HTTP container to exercise it:
+Here is the simplest example - note that we don't need any special infrastructure to create an `HttpHandler`, neither do we need to launch a real HTTP container to exercise it:
 ```kotlin
 val handler = { request: Request -> Response(OK).body("Hello, ${request.query("name")}!") }